 Looking for things to do in Cremorne in Sydney?
 If you plan it right, you could spend a Friday night at the amazing Radio Cairo restaurant in Sydney and go to an interactive cinema experience at The Hayden Orpheum Picture House.

 In this post, we’re sharing with you what a Friday night looks like when looking for things to do at night in Sydney.

 One of the best things about living on the Lower North Shore in Sydney is The Hayden Orpheum Picture House.
-I know that sounds lame, but this cinema is easily the best cinema I’ve ever been to for its incredibly beautiful art deco design, kitch looking outfits the staff wear, and it’s all round awesomeness!
+This cinema is easily the best cinema I’ve ever been to for its incredibly beautiful art deco design, kitsch looking outfits the staff wear, and it’s all round awesomeness!

 Every time we go to this cinema they always play a trailer for The Room, a cult movie that’s supposed to be the worst movie ever made, now played in cinema’s around the world.
 Here’s The Orpheum’s trailer below.